paulmeier/weather-app/README.md

 # weather-app

-A weather nodejs app to pull in geocode api information and scrape weather status.
+A weather nodejs app to pull in geocode api information from google and scrape weather status.

 npm install